ceilfors/notes/notes/Limiting_the_length_of_your_zettels_can_make_them_atomic.md

 A6 paper is a good size when you're writing your notes physically.
 It is trickier to set a constraint your note length when you're writing your notes digitally though.
 One trick is to cont the number of words, or characters, or see if your note fits in a screen (Ahrens 130).

-Constraining your notes to a certain length may sound very restrictive for a creative work like writing, but [[Creative work need enabling constraints]].
+Constraining your notes to a certain length may sound very restrictive for a creative work like writing, but [[Creativity needs enabling constraints]].

 ---
 ## References